Sunday, December 31, 2006

 I cause Cat Scratch Disease.

-hen make you tired and feverish for a few months.
+I infection your lymph nodes, then make you tired and feverish for a few months.

 I usually go away on my own after that.